Discovery overview

 Discovery and Smart Polling

-Discovery and Smart Polling complement each other to ensure that devices are safely detected and enriched for accurate profiling and risk assessment, without impacting network stability.
-Discovery identifies devices on the network, while Smart Polling uses protocol-specific, low-impact methods to retrieve firmware versions, configurations, potential vulnerabilities, and other details that are not available through traffic monitoring.
+Discovery identifies devices on the network.
+Smart Polling then uses protocol-specific, low-impact methods to retrieve firmware versions, configurations, vulnerabilities, and other details unavailable through traffic monitoring.